-In the summer of 1996 (a great summer for hip-hop music, which included the debut album of Jay-Z), a few weeks after getting drafted by the Hornets, being told he wasn’t needed by the Hornets coach — Hornets coach Dave Cowens denies this story, which was told by Kobe — and then traded to the Lakers for a grumpy Vlade Divac, a 17-year-old Kobe Bryant made his NBA summer league debut.
+In the summer of 1996 (a great summer for hip-hop music, which included the debut album of Jay-Z), a few weeks after getting drafted by the Hornets, being told he wasn’t needed by the Hornets coach (Dave Cowens denies this story, which was told by Kobe) and then traded to the Lakers for a grumpy Vlade Divac, a 17-year-old Kobe Bryant made his NBA summer league debut.
 The showboating high school phenom from Philly scored a team-high 27 points against the Detroit Pistons.
 After the game, an impressed Pistons’ coach Alvin Gentry raved about the rookie by saying, “I have never seen a better player at his age at his position.”

-The Lakers then went to play an exhibition game in China, where Kobe eclipsed the 20 point mark again with 22.
+The Lakers then went to play an exhibition game in China, where Kobe eclipsed the 20-point mark again with 22.
 He followed that game up with a 15-point performance.
-The came his statement game against the Phoenix Suns: a #32 wearing Kobe scored a summer-high 36 points (9-of-22 from the field and 17-of-21 from the line) in 38 minutes and dished out 5 assists.
+Then came his statement game against the Phoenix Suns: a #32 wearing Kobe scored a summer-high 36 points (9-of-22 from the field and 17-of-21 from the line) in 38 minutes and dished out 5 assists.
 He also had 7 turnovers but nobody was complaining.

-The complaints came right before training camp, when he broke his left wrist playing an ill-advised pick-up game at Venice Beach (he was told by the vets to not play in a pick-up game at the beach so Kobe came back a few days later to do his best Sidney Deane impersonation and ended up injuring himself on a dunk) and couldn’t practice for five weeks.
+The complaints came right before training camp, when he broke his left wrist playing an ill-advised pick-up game at Venice Beach (he was told by the vets to not play at the beach so Kobe came back a few days later to do his best Sidney Deane impersonation and ended up injuring himself on a dunk) and couldn’t practice for five weeks.